iphone7743/nd013-c1-vision-starter/README.md

 #### Cross validation
+Ideal ML algorithm should generalize well to larger unknown environment beyond that of training datasets.
 The downloaded dataset is shuffled and split into `training`, `testing`, and `validation`.
 `75%` for training, `15%` for validation, and `10%` for testing to check the error rate in this project.